psnaz/dark-chocolate-for-ever/README.md

 ## TESTING

 I have tested this project manually and completed also some auto testing via the online validation services.
+See the full details on a separate page [HERE.](https: add THE TESTING.md FILE LINK HERE!!)

 ## DEPLOYMENT